BCRPA's DB Perks and Associates GRADUATING STUDENT SCHOLARSHIP AWARD

 - complimentary registration to attend BCRPA’s Symposium or Ripple Effects conference

 - Nominating post-secondary institutions must be affiliate members of BCRPA.

 - Student nominees must be graduating from a recreation or parks degree or diploma program at a BC university or college, and be convocating in 2021.

-All BC post-secondary educational institution with a current BCRPA Affiliate membership are eligible to nominate one (1) student per year for each related academic program they offer, and the student must be currently enrolled in the final year of the program.
+All BC post-secondary educational institution with a current BCRPA Affiliate membership are eligible to nominate one (1) student per graduating year the recreation or parks related academic program they offer, and the student must be currently enrolled in the final year of the program.
 Students who have completed their studies in Fall of 2020 and convocating in 2021, are also eligible for nomination.

-Student nominations will be evaluated against the following broad criteria.
+Student nominations will be evaluated on the following broad criteria.
 The nominated student:

 - Exhibits excellence in a recreation or parks program of study as demonstrated in academics, practicum performance and evaluation feedback, class participation, team work, and other criteria deemed important to the program;